This guide will walk you through signing up for G Suite by Google from your Squarespace site.

 - You must reside in a country listed in the drop-down menu in the signup form.

-- Your domain can't be connected to an existing G Suite account.
+- Your domain can't be connected to an existing G Suite or legacy Google Apps account.

 - You can't have another domain on your site connected to G Suite.
 All Squarespace plans are allowed one G Suite account per site.